 You need an expert in automotive crash cases.
-You need personal injury attorney Steven Winig.
+You need personal injury attorney Stephen Winig.
 Call Today...
 Contact Us

 Car Crash / Automobile Accidents

 No one gets up in the morning and plans to be in a motor vehicle crash.
 Yet, Palm Beach County alone has seen a total of 13,302 total crashes in the first seven months of 2018.
 In just one week, that number increased by 758 crashes.